Thomas-Amann-IPAustralia/Tripwire/content_archive/PatentsRegulations1991.md

 	(b)	if applicable, any chemical formula that, among all the formulas contained in the specification, best characterises the invention.

-	(2)	An abstract must be as concise as the disclosure permits, preferably 50 to 150 words.
+	(2)	An abstract should probably be as concise as the disclosure permits, ideally 50 to 250 words.

 	(3)	An abstract must not contain statements on the alleged merits or value of the claimed invention or on its speculative application.